Paranui Falls: Discover the Scenic Beauty of A.H. Reed Memorial Park

 Is Swimming Allowed at Paranui Falls?

-Swimming isn't allowed at the waterfall due to safety regulations.
-The water temperature can be unpredictable, and conditions might be slippery.
-It's best to enjoy the view from designated areas instead.
-Stay safe!
+Swimming is not permitted at Paranui Falls due to safety concerns.
+The water conditions can be unpredictable, so it’s best to admire the falls from designated viewing areas in the park.

 Can I Bring Food and Drinks to the Park?